Share this post

 Direct taxes

 Direct taxes are those that become payable immediately and are based on the taxpayer’s income.
-For companies, these are typically income taxes.
-As common sense would suggest, taxes cannot be deducted in taxation.
+For companies, these typically include income taxes.
+As common sense would suggest, taxes themselves are not deductible in taxation.

-Income tax, which is often paid as prepayments, is recorded in accounting under the main category “taxes and appropriations” in its own account.
+Income tax, which is often paid as prepayments, is recorded in the accounting under the main category “Taxes and appropriations”, in its own account.

 Interest on taxes

-If taxes are paid late, the Tax Administration starts charging interest on the overdue amount.
-Additionally if a filing is submitted late, a late filing fee will be imposed.
-Both interest on taxes and late fees are non-deductible expenses.
+If taxes are paid late, the Tax Administration will begin charging interest on the overdue amount.
+Additionally, if a filing is submitted late, a late filing fee will be imposed.
+Both interest on taxes and late filing fees are non-deductible expenses.

-In accounting, interest on taxes should be recorded in the financial expenses category, while other penalty-type fees (such as negligence fees, late fees, and tax increases) are recorded under other operating expenses in the income statement.
+In accounting, interest on taxes should be recorded under financial expenses, while other penalty-type charges (such as negligence fees, late fees, and tax increases) are recorded under other operating expenses in the income statement.

 Fines

 Sometimes, one may accidentally park a car carelessly or press the gas pedal too hard, resulting in a hefty fine.
-If the fine was incurred with the company’s car or otherwise related to work duties on the road, it can be paid from the company’s bank account.
-In accounting, fines are recorded in other operating expenses under a designated account for fines.
+If the fine was incurred while using the company’s car or otherwise related to work duties on the road, it can be paid from the company’s bank account.
+In accounting, such fines are recorded in other operating expenses under a designated account for fines.

 Non-deductible employee benefits for sole proprietors

-A sole proprietor should also note that not all expenses are deductible in the same way as they are for a company with employees.
-For instance recreation days, massages, and other employee benefits are deductible for a company with employees, but a sole proprietor cannot offer these perks solely to themselves on the company’s expense.
+A sole proprietor should also note that not all expenses are deductible in the same way as they are for companies with employees.
+For instance recreation days, massages, and other employee benefits are deductible for companies with staff, but a sole proprietor cannot claim these perks for themselves at the company’s expense.

-In taxation practices, for a clearly small company, occupational health care and voluntary cultural and sports activities up to 400 EUR are accepted as deductible.
-However, one should be more cautious about the deductibility of other benefits.
+In taxation practices, for a clearly small-scale business, occupational health care and voluntary cultural and sports activities up to 400 EUR are accepted as deductible.
+However, one should be more cautious when claiming deductions for other types of benefits.

 Other non-deductible expenses